pcoopercoder/pcoopercoder/README.md

 ## About

-I have led studies involving online hate speech detection, AI-optimized case selection to support ethical content moderation, and adversarial text-to-image prompt mitigation.
-My research was published in Findings of the Association for Computational Linguistics: EMNLP 2023, and I was recently selected as a 2024 Goldwater Scholar.
+I am a year-round Research & Development Intern with the Machine Intelligence and Visualization Group at Sandia National Laboratories and an M.S. student in the Computational Language Understanding Lab at the University of Arizona.
+My research interests lie at the intersection of model robustness, security, and transparency with a focus on building NLP systems resilient to adversarial attacks.
+I have led studies investigating Unicode perturbation detection, text normalization, AI-optimized case selection for content moderation, and malicious text-to-image prompt mitigation.
+My work reflects a deep-rooted enthusiasm for creating safer, more trustworthy AI systems.

-Contact me at portiacooper@arizona.edu
+## Selected Publications

-## Publication
+The Lies Characters Tell: Utilizing Large Language Models to Normalize Adversarial Unicode Perturbations Portia Cooper, Eduardo Blanco, and Mihai Surdeanu.
+Findings of the Association for Computational Linguistics: ACL 2025. pp. 18932-18944.
+[Read paper](https://aclanthology.org/2025.findings-acl.969/)

 Portia Cooper, Mihai Surdeanu, and Eduardo Blanco.
 2023.
 Hiding in Plain Sight: Tweets with Hate Speech Masked by Homoglyphs.
-In Findings of the Association for Computational Linguistics: EMNLP 2023, pages 2922–2929, Singapore.
+In Findings of the Association for Computational Linguistics: EMNLP 2023, pp. 2922–2929, Singapore.
 Association for Computational Linguistics.
+[Read paper](https://aclanthology.org/2023.findings-emnlp.192/)